redox-os/website/content/faq.en.md

 ## How to install programs on Redox?

-Redox has a package manager similar to `apt` (Debian) and `pkg` (FreeBSD), you can see how to use it on this page:
+Redox has a package manager similar to `apt` (Debian) and `pkg` (FreeBSD).
+You can see how to use it on this page:

 - [Redox package manager](https://doc.redox-os.org/book/ch02-08-pkg.html)

 ## Which are the Redox variants?

-Redox has some variants for each task, take a look on them below:
+Redox has some variants for each task, take a look at them below:

-- `server-minimal` - The most minimal variant with a basic system, aimed for embedded devices, very old computers and developers.
+- `server-minimal` - The most minimal variant with a basic system.
+Aimed at embedded devices, very old computers and developers.

-- `desktop-minimal` - The most minimal variant with the Orbital desktop environment included, aimed for embedded devices, very old computers and developers.
+- `desktop-minimal` - The most minimal variant with the Orbital desktop environment included.
+Aimed at embedded devices, very old computers and developers.

-- `server` - The server variant with a complete system and network tools, aimed for server administrators, embedded devices, low-end computers and developers.
+- `server` - The server variant with a complete system and network tools.
+Aimed at server administrators, embedded devices, low-end computers and developers.

-- `desktop` - The standard variant with a complete system, Orbital desktop environment and useful tools, aimed for daily usage, producers, developers and gamers.
+- `desktop` - The standard variant with a complete system, Orbital desktop environment and useful tools.
+Aimed at daily usage, producers, developers and gamers.

-- `dev` - The development variant with a complete system and development tools, aimed for developers.
+- `dev` - The development variant with a complete system and development tools.
+Aimed at developers.

-- `demo` - The demo variant with a complete system, tools, players and games, aimed for testers, gamers and developers.
+- `demo` - The demo variant with a complete system, tools, players and games.
+Aimed at testers, gamers and developers.

 ## Which devices does Redox support?

-There are billions of devices with hundreds of models/architectures in the world, we try to write drivers for the most used devices to support more people, some drivers are device-specific and others are architecture-specific.
+There are billions of devices with hundreds of models/architectures in the world.
+We try to write drivers for the most used devices to support more people.

 Have a look at [HARDWARE.md](https://gitlab.redox-os.org/redox-os/redox/-/blob/master/HARDWARE.md) to see all tested computers.